 Priority Groups for Antiviral Treatment of Influenza

-- Antiviral treatment is recommended as soon as possible for any patient with suspected or confirmed influenza who: - Is hospitalized. - o Has severe, complicated or progressive illness. - Is at higher risk for influenza complications.
+- Antiviral treatment is recommended as soon as possible for any patient with suspected or confirmed influenza and: - Is hospitalized. - Has severe, complicated or progressive illness. - o Is at higher risk for influenza complications.